-21.20.2 Redetermination of Rent to Owner [24 CFR §983.302]
+19.20.2 Redetermination of Rent to Owner [24 CFR §983.302]

 The LACDA will only redetermine rent to the owner when the owner requests an increase at the annual anniversary of the HAP contract or when there is a 10% decrease in the published FMR.
-Notice of rent increase and other limitations on rent adjustments must conform to the above stated policies and section 11.3 of this Plan.
+Notice of rent increase and other limitations on rent adjustments must conform to the above stated policies of this Plan.